CoreyGinnivan/urbanplate/source/recipes/cauliflower-steak.html.markdown

     Soy Sauce: 2 Tsp
     Russet or Yukon Gold Potatoes: 1kg
 steps:
-    - Preheat oven to 200 degrees
+    - Preheat oven to 200 degrees.
-    - Mix together the ingredients (garlic, mint, honey, crushed mustard seeds, ground cumin, soy sauce, oil, pepper, lemon juice)
+    - Mix together the ingredients (garlic, mint, honey, crushed mustard seeds, ground cumin, soy sauce, oil, pepper, lemon juice).
     - Wash and trim the cauliflower leaves leaving the big stem intact.
 Cut in to 1-inch thick pieces - be careful!
 We want to keep the slices intact.
     - Gently rub marinade all over the the steaks and place in the oven for 45 mins
     - While the steaks are cooking, peel and chop the potatoes in to quarters, place in a saucepan of cold water and bring to the boil.
 Boil for 15 minutes or until soft.